wsbbb331/connectFour/README.md

 # Assumption
-Assume the first player plays yellow. (in reality first player can choose color).
+* the first player plays yellow (in reality first player can choose color).
+* The game has 6 rows and 7 columns

 # Installation
 `npm i`